pulumi/pulumi-hugo/themes/default/content/blog/helm-release-resource-for-kubernetes-generally-available/index.md

 		// We can look up resources once the release is installed.
 The release's
 		// status field is set once the installation completes, so this, combined
 		// with `skipAwait: pulumi.BoolPtr(false)` above, will wait to retrieve
-        //  the Redis master ClusterIP till all resources in the Chart are available. svc := pulumi.All(rel.Status.Namespace(), rel.Status.Name()).
+        //  the Redis master ClusterIP until all resources in the Chart are available. svc := pulumi.All(rel.Status.Namespace(), rel.Status.Name()).
 			ApplyT(func(r interface{}) (interface{}, error) {
 				arr := r.([]interface{})